1. Direct Look International Photography Contest is a joint project of the Sakharov Center and FOTODOC Center for Documentary Photography.

 3.2 All photographs should be no older than 4 years old (2015 through 2019).

 3.3 The submission and entry are free.

-3.4 Each photographer may submit up to three photo series (reports) per category.
+3.4 Each photographer may submit up to three photo series (reports) one per category.
 Each entry shall comprise no less than 5 and not exceed 15 images.
 All entry descriptions and image captions must be in English.
 The content of the project, specified at the description, should not be duplicated at image captions.
-Restriction on the number of characters: the project description should not contain more than 1200 characters, one space per word; image captions should not contain more than 500 characters, one space per word.
+Restriction on the number of characters: the project description should not contain more than 1100 characters, one space per word; image captions should not contain more than 500 characters, one space per word.

 3.5 The organizers retain the right to make editorial corrections to the texts of the contest finalists before publishing shortlisted projects.

 3.6 By signing the electronic registration form and submitting photos participants acknowledge and agree to the rules, terms and conditions of the contest.